 Graduate supervision and student opportunities

-- Social neuroscience of eating
+- Social neuroscience of PTSD and addictions

-- Social neuroscience of addictions and mental health
+- Social neuroscience of health and illness

 - Social neurobiology of eating